nodejs/node/doc/api/esm.md

 bundlers used the ES module entry point, since Node.js ignored (and still ignores) the top-level `"module"` field.

-Node.js can now run ES module entry points, and using [Conditional Exports][] with the `--experimental-conditional-exports` flag it is possible to define separate package entry points for CommonJS and ES module consumers.
+Node.js can now run ES module entry points, and a package can contain both CommonJS and ES module entry points (either via separate specifiers such as `'pkg'` and `'pkg/module'`, or both at the same specifier via [Conditional Exports][] with the `--experimental-conditional-exports` flag).
 Unlike in the scenario where `"module"` is only used by bundlers, or ES module files are transpiled into CommonJS on the fly before evaluation by Node.js, the files referenced by the ES module entry point are evaluated as ES modules.

-#### Divergent Specifier Hazard
+#### Dual Package Hazard

 When an application is using a package that provides both CommonJS and ES module sources, there is a risk of certain bugs if both versions of the package get